elektrofuzzis/elektrofuzzis.gitgub.io/en/gettingstarted/MotorSwitch.md

     nav: gettingstarted-en
 ---
 The first application is not about writing "Hello World" on a display.
 It's just to control a motor with a simple switch.
-Therefore you need a ftSwarm, a switch, a motor or lamp and a 9V power supply.
+Therefore you need a ftSwarmRS, a switch, a motor or lamp and a 9V power supply.

 The hardware setup is easy: